 In vertical orientation cladding, a double order of battens is used to provide adequate ventilation and drainage to the cavity.
-Vertical cladding profiles are installed onto horizontal battens with a minimum size of 3/4"x1-1/2".
-These horizontal battens are separated from the support wall to guarantee water evacuation using vertical battens creating a ventilation gap of a minimum size of 3/4".
+Vertical cladding profiles are installed onto horizontal battens.
+These horizontal battens are separated from the support wall to guarantee water evacuation using vertical battens creating a ventilation gap of a minimum size of 0.75 inch.
 It is recommended to space vertical and horizontal battens at max.
-24" centres.We recommend installing the horizontal timber battens at an angle of 15° towards the interior of the cavity to ensure water drainage.
+24 inch centres.
+We recommend installing the horizontal timber battens at an angle of 15° towards the interior of the cavity to ensure water drainage.